 - Be within the area of interest of ACI in accordance with its mission.
 Manuscripts dealing with general structural analysis or engineering treatments common to other materials will not be considered.

-- Not be previously published, nor submitted for consideration elsewhere while in the ACI review or publication process.
+- Not be previously published (other than the author's thesis or dissertation), nor submitted for consideration elsewhere while in the ACI review or publication process.

 - Be objective in treatment, avoid personalities and pleas of special interests, and be in good taste both technically and professionally.

 - Be submitted in conformance with ACI procedures.

 The evaluation system is structured to maintain the high quality and value of published material, and to minimize the time between submission and publication of acceptable manuscripts.